mir-group/flare/docs/source/FAQs/all.rst

 -------------------------
 1. What numba version will I need?

-2. Can I accelerate my numpy installation using parallelization?
+2. Can I accelerate my calculation using parallelization?

+See the section in Installation: Acceleration with multiprocessing and MKL. <../install.rst#acceleration-with-multiprocessing-and-mkl>

 Gaussian Processes and OTF
 --------------------------